tdwg/annotations/Meetings/DQIG_AIG_SPNHC2017/Notes.md

       "sources" : null,
       "enhancement" : "Recommendation to fill in [eventDate] based on values from atomic fields [verbatimEventDate, startDayOfYear, endDayOfYear, year, month, day]"

+Annotation: Time/who/when – Target -Body

+One Annotation can have as its target another Annotation – conversation of annotation assertions An annotation on a data record can be treated as an issue (like bug tracking) A subsequent annotation can mark the first annotation as resolved (or as a won’t fix)

+W3C about documents on the Web – not about data

+So would have to extend  the PathSelector mechanism to refer to Data rather than a document Query – why not pack with GUIDs rather than use Selector?PathSelector too application specific.

+Could do that.

+Walter – why not store the record and the annotation together.

+How are these going to be delivered?